-The PPTP Server app is a secure and cost effective way to provide road warrior VPN connectivity.
-The PPTP VPN client is built-in to Windows 2000, XP, Vista and 7.
+The PPTP Server app is a cost effective way to provide road warrior VPN connectivity.
+The PPTP VPN client is built-in to Windows 2000, XP, 7, Vista and 10 and other non Microsoft operating systems.
 No extra software is required and ClearOS provides full password and data encryption.

 If your system does not have this app available, you can install it via the Marketplace.